-Further, each province provides some form of support for persons with disabilities who are in financial need.
-This will only be available to persons who have significant long-term impairments that restrict their ability to work, care for themselves, or take part in community life.
+Each province provides some form of support for persons with disabilities who are in financial need, but this will only be available to persons who have significant long-term impairments that restrict their ability to work, care for themselves, or take part in community life.

-Additionally, each province in Canada operates a provincial workers’ compensation system which is, in effect, an insurance system.
-It should be noted that there is no federal workers’ compensation system.
-Accordingly, if eligible for coverage, employees in the federal jurisdiction are covered by the provincial workers’ compensation system that exists in the province in which they are employed.
-Participation is compulsory for employers.
+Each province in Canada operates a provincial workers’ compensation system which is, in effect, an insurance system.
+There is no federal workers’ compensation system and therefore, if eligible for coverage, employees in the federal jurisdiction are covered by the provincial workers’ compensation system that exists in the province in which they are employed, and participation is compulsory for employers.
 The system creates a trade-off, whereby employees injured on the job receive coverage, and in return, lose the right to sue their employers with respect to the injury.

 Almost all individuals who work in Canada contribute to the Canada Pension Plan (CPP), which is a defined benefit plan.
 Employers are required by law to deduct and remit CPP contribution from employees’ income.
 Employers are also required to make contributions to CPP on behalf of their employees.
 Employees may apply for and receive a full CPP retirement pension at age 65.
 Alternatively, employees may receive a reduced pension at 60, or as late as 70 with an increase.
 Many employers and employees participate in workplace pension plans or group RRSP arrangements in order to supplement employees’ CPP entitlements.

 Some common benefits include private pension programs, as well as supplemented health benefits (which cover costs of items or care that are not covered by Canada’s universal healthcare system such as prescription drugs or vision ware).